KStandiford/Piccolo_OS_Plus/docs/Theory_of_Operation.md

  piccolo_os_internals_t are reasonably obvious from the descriptions in the documentation, but a few deserve more information.

 ### The task data structure
  - `task_flags` is a logical 'or' of the bit masks from the enum \ref piccolo_task_flag_values.
 This is how tasks are marked as running or blocked.
-Note that a task can be marked blocked and for multiple reasons.
+Note that a task can be marked blocked for multiple reasons.
 For example, a task waiting for a signal with timeout is blocked for *two* reasons!
 Resolving *any reason* will allow the task to run.
 (And it is up to the task to sort things out.)
  - `task_sending_to` is the target task if the current task is blocked trying to send a signal.
 The scheduler can then check the target task